Sunday Worship Guide

 Artoklasia

-Artoklasia, which means “breaking of bread” is a special prayer service offered by an individual or family typically on a Feast day or special family occasion.
+Artoklasia, which means “breaking of bread” is a special thanksgiving prayer service offered by an individual or family typically on a Feast day or special family occasion.
 The service takes place at the end of the Divine Liturgy or at Great Vespers.
 The five loaves are reminiscent of the five loaves that Jesus Christ blessed in the desert and by which five thousand of His followers were fed.
 Please call the church office at 978-531-0777 to schedule an Artoklasia.

 Memorials